jdeniau/changelog-view/README.md

 ### To be done

+  * [x] read npm / yarn lockfiles to guess the package url
+  * [x] read npm / yarn lockfiles to guess the current version
-  * [ ] read yarn / npm / composer lockfiles to guess the package url
+  * [ ] read composer lockfiles to guess the package url
-  * [ ] read yarn / npm / composer lockfiles to guess the current version
+  * [ ] read composer lockfiles to guess the current version
   * [ ] make `npx` work